-Otis Wright is RAFI-USA’s Farmer Resources Coordinator, focusing on assisting farmers with obtaining FSA loans.
+Otis Wright is RAFI’s Farmer Resources Coordinator, focusing on assisting farmers with obtaining FSA loans.
 He works remotely from his home in Pearl, Mississippi and serves farmers throughout the Southeast U.S.

 Otis grew up in Tallulah, Louisiana, a small agricultural and prison industry river town where jobs were hard to come by unless you taught school, worked for the prison system, or worked on a farm.
 A number of Otis’s relatives lived close to each other on family property that his great-grandfather purchased in the 1920s.
 While growing up he realized his town had challenges like many rural river towns, but he says, “it was a great place to me.
 Family was everything.”